 The depth of the writing style complimented the depth of the story that Etsuko is relating.
 The reader is gripped to a melancholic yet wonderful story of a budding mother who is caught in the clash of Oriental and Western culture that was instigated by the surrender of Japan during the Second World War.
 In the advent of changes that was brought about by Japan’s defeat, change was inevitable within the horizon but not everyone was receptive of this change.

-Although the story is mainly about Etsuko and motherhood, there were rich overtones about the shift from Oriental ideologies to Westernized schools of thoughts.
-At numerous points in the story, the characters are in deep thoughts and arguments about their conflicting beliefs.
+Although the story is mainly about Etsuko and motherhood, there were rich undertones about the shift from Oriental ideologies to Westernized schools of thoughts.
+At numerous points in the story, the characters were locked in deep thoughts and arguments about their conflicting beliefs.
 Such an array of subject matters argued upon included Japan’s education system and Japan’s patriarchal structure.

-Symbolically, there are three groups of Japanese represented in the story.
-One group is composed of those who are receptive of these new ideologies such as Sachiko and Shigeo Matsuda.
-The second group is composed of those who want to preserve the old culture and resist the adaptation of the modernized ideologies.
-This group includes Etsuko’s father-in-law, Mr. Ogata and Mrs. Fujiwara.
-The last group neither agree nor disagree with the Westernization of Japan.
+Symbolically, there were three groups of Japanese represented in the story.
+One group iwascomposed of those who were receptive of these new ideologies such as Sachiko and Shigeo Matsuda.
+The second group was composed of those who want to preserve the old culture and resist the adaptation of the modernized ideologies.
+This group included Etsuko’s father-in-law, Mr. Ogata and Mrs. Fujiwara.
+The last group neither agreed nor disagreed with the Westernization of Japan.
 This group had the task of maintaining peace and harmony amongst their countrymen and countrywomen.
-I just admired how subtly yet wonderfully these overtones were weaved into the story.
+I just admired how subtly yet richly these undertones were weaved into the tapestry of the story.

-Nonetheless, I still tip my hats off to Kazuo Ishiguro for his masterful narrative that appeals to the reader’s inner senses.
-Through A Pale View of Hills, he clearly established himself a top caliber writer.
+Nonetheless, I still tip my hats off to Kazuo Ishiguro for his masterful narrative that appealed to the reader’s inner senses on many levels.
+Through A Pale View of Hills, he clearly established himself as a top caliber writer.
 He established a pattern of his storytelling which he used in his succeeding works.
 Ishiguro is a wonderful storyteller and his name precedes him.
 His first work, albeit his fifth work that I have read, makes me look forward to reading his other works.

 For now, happy reading!